 The perks of print advertising are difficult to dislodge.
 A study conducted by the U.S. Postal Service Office shows that print marketing materials have better review time, higher memory retrieval accuracy, and cause fewer trust issues among audiences.

-Research conducted by Martin Lindstrom states that media that appeals to more than three senses can boost a brand’s impact and engagement by more than 70 percent.
+Research conducted by Martin Lindstrom states that media appealing to more than three senses can boost a brand’s impact and engagement by more than 70 percent.

 Here are the real estate print marketing materials that offer the best bang for the buck: